Jonathan-Hague/Jonathan-hague.github.io/README.md

 **Quantitative Analyst - AI Models**

 ### Personal Statement
-I'm an AI-focused quantitative analyst and educator with dual graduate degrees in Data Science and Accountancy, and over a decade of experience in data modeling, and process automation within global companies.
-Proven track record in integrating machine learning and deep learning solutions to drive efficiency, compliance, and insight at scale.
-Experienced university lecturer in artificial intelligence and financial analytics, with ongoing graduate training in AI at Stanford University.
-Served proudly in the US Army Reserve.
+I’m a quantitative analyst and educator specialized in AI, with dual graduate degrees in Data Science and Accountancy and over a decade of experience in data modeling and process automation across global organizations.
+I have a proven track record of desinging and building machine learning and deep learning solutions to enhance efficiency, ensure regulatory compliance, and deliver scalable insights.
+As a university lecturer, I’ve taught artificial intelligence and financial analytics, and I continue to pursue advanced graduate AI training at Stanford University.
+Deeply curious and interdisciplinary thinker with a passion for demystifying AI.
+I am also a proud veteran of the U.S. Army Reserve.

 ### Education
 - **Graduate Certificate in AI**, Stanford University (CA)